github/codeql/docs/ql-documentation/learn-ql/javascript/introduce-libraries-js.rst

 JavaScript code that contains syntax errors cannot usually be analyzed.
 For such code, the lexical and syntactic representations are not available, and hence no name binding information, call graph or control and data flow.
 All that is available in this case is a value of class `JSParseError <https://help.semmle.com/qldoc/javascript/semmle/javascript/Errors.qll/type.Errors$JSParseError.html>`__ representing the syntax error.
 It provides information about the syntax error location (`JSParseError <https://help.semmle.com/qldoc/javascript/semmle/javascript/Errors.qll/type.Errors$JSParseError.html>`__ is a subclass of `Locatable <https://help.semmle.com/qldoc/javascript/semmle/javascript/Locations.qll/type.Locations$Locatable.html>`__) and the error message through predicate ``JSParseError.getMessage``.

 Note that for some very simple syntax errors the parser can recover and continue parsing.
-In this case, lexical and syntactic information is available in addition to the `JSParseError <https://help.semmle.com/qldoc/javascript/semmle/javascript/Errors.qll/type.Errors$JSParseError.html>`__ values representing the (recoverable) syntax errors encountered during parsing.
+If this happens, lexical and syntactic information is available in addition to the `JSParseError <https://help.semmle.com/qldoc/javascript/semmle/javascript/Errors.qll/type.Errors$JSParseError.html>`__ values representing the (recoverable) syntax errors encountered during parsing.

 Frameworks
 ~~~~~~~~~~